March 31, 2014

 The program was designed in 2006 by John Meslow, a retired Medtronic executive.
 Together with Mayo Clinic Ventures and the Minnesota Private College Council (MPCC), Meslow created a unique program to place students from a variety of disciplines at the interface of innovations in science and medicine and the fields of intellectual property, marketing and business development.

-Staff members from Mayo Clinic were impressed by the quality of the students' work, saying the students did a tremendous job researching cutting-edge material.
+Staff members from Mayo Clinic were impressed by the quality of the students' work, saying the students did a tremendous job researching cutting-edge material and posing the right questions at the end of the presentation for future research and development.

-In total, there were 12 presentations over two days by 10 MPCC member institutions.
+In total, there were nine presentations over two days by MPCC member institutions.

-Now in its seventh year, MISP continues to be an innovative model for student experiential learning.
+Now in its eighth year, MISP continues to be an innovative model for student experiential learning.
 Financial support for MISP is provided by the Medtronic Foundation.
-Additional funding and support comes from Mayo Clinic and MPCC.
+Additional funding and support comes from Mayo Clinic, MPCC, CSB and SJU.